Top US commander in Afghanistan relinquishes post

 In recent weeks, the Taliban have gained several strategic districts, particularly along the borders with Iran, Uzbekistan and Tajikistan.

-Afghanistan’s National Security Adviser Hamdullah Mohib, who attended the handover, said the U.S. and NATO withdrawal has left a vacuum that resulted in Afghanistan’s national security forces stranded on the battlefield without resupplies, sometimes running out of food and ammunition.

-The Taliban control more than one-third of Afghanistan’s 421 districts and district centers.
+The Taliban control more than a third of Afghanistan’s 421 districts and district centers.
 A Taliban claim that they control 85% of the districts is widely seen as exaggerated.

 After Miller’s departure, a two-star admiral based at the U.S. Embassy in Kabul will oversee the U.S. military’s role in securing the American diplomatic presence in Kabul, including defending the Kabul airport.

-Miller’s departure does not reduce the scope of the U.S. military mission in Afghanistan, since McKenzie will assume the authorities now held by Miller to conduct airstrikes in defense of Afghan government forces under certain circumstances.
-The conditions under which such strikes might be used are not clear, nor is it known for how long McKenzie will keep the strike authority.
+Miller’s departure does not reduce the limited scope of the U.S. military mission that remains in Afghanistan.
+McKenzie will assume the authority held by Miller to conduct airstrikes in defense of Afghan government forces under certain circumstances.
+The conditions under which such strikes might be used are not clear, nor is it known for how long McKenzie will hold that authority.

 A deal the U.S. struck with the Taliban in February 2020 included a promise from the insurgent movement not to attack U.S. and NATO troops, a commitment it appears they have largely kept.